drjoschua/nr-litteratur/UU-ASS.md

 ## General

 [__Bai et al. (2019)__](#bai-et-al-2019-evaluating-accessibility-testing-in-automated-software-build-processes) presented an overview over available automatic assessment, and discusses means of assessment and analysis for the different tools.
-The argue that tools based on the aXe-core rulesets are superior to those based on HTML-CS to-date.
+They argue that tools based on the aXe-core rulesets are superior to those based on HTML-CS to-date.
 [__Power & Petrie (2019)__](#power-petrie-2019-working-with-participants) emphasize four key aspects when working with people with disabilities: (1) treating participants with respect throughout the process () ethics, language, supportive facilities), (2) anticipating needs and preferences for alternative format materials, (3) ensuring minimum technical accessibility  standards prior, and (4) identifying the best support setup (locally or remote).
 [__Bai et al. (2018)__](#bai-et-al-2018-categorization-and-comparison-of-accessibility-testing-methods-for-software-development) expended W3C accessibility cognitive barriers from one to three resulting in seven barriers in total (Aud, A&M, HLL, L&N, Phy, Spe, Vis), and categorized accessibility tools in different categories (Auto, Check, Sim, AT, Exp) including an indication of their cost for developers.
-Moreover, they analyzed four assessment methods for each of the categories showing the acessibility barriers they cover.
+Moreover, they analyzed four assessment methods for each of the categories showing the accessibility barriers they cover.
 [__Bai et al. (2016b)__](#bai-et-al-2016b-a-cost-benefit-evaluation-of-accessibility-testing-in-agile-software-development) analyzed accessibility methods with respect to resources and knowledge requirements in terms of a cost-benefit analysis.
-Moreover, they described the inclusion of testing methods into an agile process by using an agile accessiblity spiral.
+Moreover, they described the inclusion of testing methods into an agile process by using an agile accessibility spiral.
 Research by [__Bai et al. (2016a)__](#bai-et-al-2016a-evaluation-of-accessibility-testing-methods-which-methods-uncover-what-type-of-problems) support the hypothesis that a combination of multiple assessment methods covers a wide range of critical and confusing accessibility issues.
-They showed that no single method is superior to any other, but presented evidents that a combination of expert testing methods can give good results.
+They showed that no single method is superior to any other, but presented evidence that a combination of expert testing methods can give good results.
 [__Power et al. (2011)__](#power-et-al-2011-remote-evaluation-of-wcag-20-techniques-by-web-users-with-visual-disabilities) propose a lightweight, flexible and remote methodology using a text website and questionnaires to assess implementation techniques for SCAG Success Criterion that they demonstrate on the Success Criterion 2.4.4.
-The result suggests that only an explanation in plain text within an anchor element fulfills the criterion almost 100% of the time, although other techniques can reach high compliance as well.
+The results suggest that only an explanation in plain text within an anchor element fulfills the criterion almost 100% of the time, although other techniques can reach high compliance as well.
-[__Bruun et al. (2009)__](#bruun-et-al-2009-let-your-users-do-the-testing-a-comparison-of-three-remote-asynchronous-usability-testing-methods) compared three remote asynchronous usability testing methods (user-reported critical incidents, forum-based online reporting and discussion, diary-based longitudinal user reporting) with conventional laboratory-based thinking aloung testing as benchmark.
+[__Bruun et al. (2009)__](#bruun-et-al-2009-let-your-users-do-the-testing-a-comparison-of-three-remote-asynchronous-usability-testing-methods) compared three remote asynchronous usability testing methods (user-reported critical incidents, forum-based online reporting and discussion, diary-based longitudinal user reporting) with conventional laboratory-based thinking aloud testing as benchmark.
-They found out that the the remote methods only found significantly less issues (with the diary performing at 50% for some of the issue types), at the same time as they require significantly less time.
+They found out that the remote methods only found significantly less issues (with the diary performing at 50% for some of the issue types), at the same time as they require significantly less time.
 [__Petrie et al. (2006)__](#petrie-et-al-2006-remote-usability-evaluations-with-disabled-people) said something.
 [__Brush et al. (2004)__](#brush-et-al-2004-a-comparison-of-synchronous-remote-and-local-usability-studies-for-an-expert-interface) researched something.